Lee Remmel

-Leland "Lee" Remmel (June 30, 1924 – April 16, 2015) was a public relations/historian/spokesman and sportswriter.
+Leland "Lee" Remmel (June 30, 1924 – April 16, 2015) was an American public relations/historian/spokesman and sportswriter.
 He was known for working 62 years with the Green Bay Packers as a sportswriter and later a team employee.

 Remmel was born in Shawano, Wisconsin, a small city about 30 mi outside Green Bay.
 He began writing as a freshman at Shawano High School and went to his first Packers game on September 24, 1944.
-On October 7, 1945, Remmel started covering the Green Bay Packers as a sportswriter for the Green Bay Press Gazette.
+On October 7, 1945, Remmel started covering the Green Bay Packers as a sportswriter for the Green Bay Press-Gazette.
 He was the only sportswriter who had covered all of the Packers coaches from the team's first coach Curly Lambeau to Bart Starr.
 He was hired to work in the Packers front office in 1974 as the teams public relations director and spokesman.
 In February 2004, Remmel was named the first historian for the Green Bay Packers, a role he served until his retirement in December 2007 at age 83.
 He remained on the board of directors for the Green Bay Packers Hall of Fame.